-The Commonwealth of Pennsylvania enacted pension legislation ("Act 44") that mandates that the City reach a funding level of at least 50% by December 31, 2010.
-In the event that the City is not able to reach such mandated level of funding, the City's Pension Plans will be merged into the Pennsylvania Municipal Retirement System ("PMRS") per the provisions of Act 44.
+The Commonwealth of Pennsylvania enacted pension legislation ("Act 44") that mandated that the City reach a funding level of at least 50% by December 31, 2010.
+In the event that the City was not able to reach such mandated level of funding, the Pension Plans would be merged into the Pennsylvania Municipal Retirement System ("PMRS") per the provisions of Act 44.